pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 resources already do this for data.
-Unlike the Web of Documents where web pages are hosted by servers partitioned by namespaces, and availability of each web server is needed to access each resource, Linked Data is able to represent useful data and relationships across multiple namespaces within one resource.
+Unlike the Web of Documents where web pages are hosted by servers partitioned by namespaces, and availability of each web server is needed to access each resource, Linked Data is able to represent useful data and relationships across multiple namespaces within one document.
 Here's a tiny example:

 <% me = person_by_name(@item[:author_name]) %>